 Informatics for the next generation: advances in curriculum transformation

-“Having competence in clinical informatics is important for 21st century physicians who will interact with information systems throughout their medical practice,” said William Hersh, M.D., chair and professor of medical informatics and clinical epidemiology.
+“Having competence in clinical informatics is important for 21st century physicians who will interact with information systems throughout their medical practice,” said William Hersh, M.D., chair and professor of medical informatics and clinical epidemiology, OHSU School of Medicine.
 He’s quick to point out that skills in leveraging informatics will help achieve the triple aim objective of better health, better care and lower costs.

 As part of OHSU’s M.D. curriculum transformation, Dr. Hersh and a team of faculty* from multiple specialties came together in 2012 to re-envision the role of informatics training in the new yourMD curriculum that kicks off on Aug.
 11. A summary of their work developing a new set of competencies, learning objectives and learning activities appears in the July issue of Advances in Medical Education and Practice in a paper titled “Beyond information retrieval and electronic health record use: competencies in clinical informatics for medical education."